albertov/mcp-selenium-haskel/API.md

 **Parameters:**
 - `session_id` (required): UUID of the browser session
 - `script` (required): JavaScript code to execute
-- `args` (optional): Array of string arguments to pass to the script
+- `args` (optional): Array of arguments to pass to the script (can be any JSON values: strings, numbers, objects, arrays, booleans, null)
 - `timeout` (optional): Script execution timeout in milliseconds (default: 30000)

 **JavaScript Execution Context:**